dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Carlo Vicari:**
-yeah but could it rewrite its
+yes but could it rewrite its
 own development machine learning code you know what I'm saying like rewrite its own code